monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

     return <h1>Hello world!</h1>;
 }

+component(Component, {
+    selector: 'app-component',
+    observedAttributes: ['data-name']
+});

 ```

 In this example:

-* The `attributeChanged` hook logs the attribute name and its old and new values whenever an attribute changes on the component.
+* The `attributeChanged` hook is called whenever one of the specified attributes in the `observedAttributes` array changes from the parent component.

 ### `namedAttrChanged`